SusannaMazzocchi/DECODE-Cognitive-Distortions/README.md

 ## ▶️ How to run the project
 I developed the entire code on Google Colab to make it easily accessible.
 Instead of a long list of instructions here, **please read the `requirements` file**.
-Inside, you will find everything you need to know to run the `DECODE.ipynb` notebook, install the right dependencies, and load the dataset and `trained_models` correctly!
+Inside, you will find everything you need to know to run the `DECODE.ipynb` notebook, install the right dependencies, and load the dataset correctly!

-📄 *For a deeper look into the design choices, model comparisons, and mathematical metrics, please read the included full report: `[TMNLP 2024-2025] DECODE report.pdf`.*
+📄 *For a deeper look into the design choices, model comparisons, and mathematical metrics, please read the included full report: `DECODE report.pdf`.*